Gasoremugwaneza/alx-system_engineering-devops/0x00-shell_basics/README.md

- this is question 1 display content
+this is question 2 changing directory to home